shreddedbacon/fake-powerwall/README.md

 # Fake Powerwall

-This is used to proxy a fronius inverter and return data in a way that a Tesla Powerwall would
+This is used to proxy a fronius|solaredge inverter and return data in a way that a Tesla Powerwall would